 Uganda is one of the fastest growing economies in Africa with sustained growth averaging 7.8 percent since 2000.
 Coupled with 2.9 percent growth in agriculture, Uganda is on target to meet the first Millennium Development Goal of halving poverty and hunger by 2015.
-Despite these recent gains, Uganda still suffers from the hardships of widespread poverty.
+However, Uganda still suffers from the hardships of widespread poverty and undernutrition.